Distracted Driving & More

 - Manual – doing something that requires the driver to take one or both hands off the wheel.

 - Cognitive – doing something that causes the driver’s mind to wander or focus elsewhere.

 To combat this growing epidemic, we suggest the following:

-- Establish ground rules: Set up family rules about not texting while behind the wheel.
-Enforce the limits set by the graduated licensing program.
+- Establish ground rules: Set up family rules about not using the phone while behind the wheel.
+Enforce the limits set by the Graduated Licensing Program (GDL).

-- Sign a pledge: Have your teen take action by agreeing to a family contract about wearing safety belts, not speeding, not driving after drinking, and not using a cell phone behind the wheel.
-Agree on penalties for violating the pledge, including paying for tickets or loss of driving privileges.
+- Sign a pledge: Have your teen take action by agreeing to a family contract about wearing safety belts, not speeding, not driving after drinking or using any drugs, and not using a cell phone behind the wheel.
+Agree on penalties for violating the pledge, such as paying for tickets or loss of driving privileges.